Understanding the Different Types of Life Insurance

 Fully Underwritten

-Fully underwritten life insurance policies are the most seriously vetted type.
+Fully underwritten life insurance policies are the most seriously vetted type but can be less expensive for those in good health.
 These require a medical exam and extensive questions about your lifestyle, hobbies and your personal and family medical histories.

 Guaranteed Issue